Dr John E Kupchik

 Research | Current

 Forthcoming.
-The Phonetics and Phonology of the Azuma Old Japanese Dialects.
-(550pp)
+A Descriptive and Comparative Grammar of the Azuma Old Japanese Dialects.

 2021c.
 Austronesian lights the way: The origins of the words for 'sun' and other celestial vocabulary in Old Ryukyuan.
 In The International Journal of Eurasian Linguistics, vol 3 (2).